 |Build a multi-faith center and promote interfaith dialogue|

-Established Center for the Study of Religion and Culture to be housed in Numen Lumen Center.
+Established Center for the Study of Religion and Culture to be housed in Numen Lumen Center and created Director position.

 Jewish Life Advisory Council established.
 Jewish studies minor approved in 2012.

-With funding from the Teagle Foundation, Elon is partnering with the Interfaith Youth Core and Wofford College to develop new approaches to assess student learning/developmentthrough a pluralism and worldview engagement rubric, which can be found on the IFYC website.
+With funding from the Teagle Foundation, Elon partnered with the Interfaith Youth Core and Wofford College to to develop new approaches to assess student learning/developmentthrough a pluralism and worldview engagement rubric, which can be found on the IFYC website.

 Students launched new “Better Together” interfaith organization on campus and create Living Learning Community.